 STEP 6: Stock picking

-There are literally thousands of books written on how to best pick stocks so summarising it is not so easy, but we will do our best.
-There are really three factors to look at for analysing a stock.
+There are literally thousands of books written on how to best pick stocks so summarizing it is not so easy, but we will do our best.
+There are really three factors to look at for analyzing a stock.

 - The story